bitsandsalsa/lxd_gui_container/README.md

 8. Errors creating the container

    The "suite" in the APT repo line for xpra may be pointing to the wrong Ubuntu distribution.
 Check what distribution the container is (`lsb_release -c`) and match with the cloud config YAML file.

 9. An extra launcher icon is created for the app after attaching

    Add a "StartupWMClass" key to the desktop file and set its value to the value reported by `xprop 8s ' $0\n' WM_CLASS | cut -f2 -d' '`.
 You can also force a temporary class on the window by running `xprop -f WM_CLASS 8s -set WM_CLASS my-app`.
 This would have to be set each time the app was run and actually this method doesn't properly set the WM_CLASS value because `xprop` cannot set a tuple value which WM_CLASS is.

+10. Sound is not working or delayed by minutes

+    [The AppArmor profile on the host might be denying file locking of a Unix socket](https://github.com/lxc/lxc/issues/820).
+A workaround is to disable 2 properties of the systemd RealtimeKit service: `PrivateTmp=no` and `PrivateNetwork=no`.
+Run `systemctl edit rtkit-daemon.service` in the container.